padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 The report outline should include:

-1, Background, inclduing the description of the study area <br>
+1, Background, including the description of the study area <br>

 2, Aim and objectives <br>